Shame On the Idle Poor!

-The idle poor don't have to work because they have money enough from thievery and dishonest gain - government welfare.
+The idle poor don't have to work because they have money enough from thievery and dishonest gain - government, community, and church welfare.
 The idle poor despise the Biblical work ethic.

 America was once a strong and productive nation because we obeyed the Biblical work ethic.
 For example, the 1935 encyclopedia The Book of Knowledge states: